 What is subletting?

-Subletting (also known as ‘subleasing’ or ‘underletting’) is when a leaseholder (ie a tenant) rents out (ie ‘sublets’, ‘subleases’, or ‘underlets’) the property they have a lease (ie a tenancy) of to another party.
+Subletting (also known as ‘subleasing’ or ‘underletting’) is when a tenant rents out (ie ‘sublets’, ‘subleases’, or ‘underlets’) the property they have a lease (ie a tenancy) of to another party.

-A common instance of subletting is when a residential tenant rents out their home to a new tenant (ie a ‘subtenant’) before the original tenant’s own tenancy (ie the ‘mesne tenancy’) ends, creating a ‘subtenancy’.
+A common instance of subletting is when a residential tenant rents out their home to a new tenant (ie a ‘subtenant’), creating a ‘subtenancy’.
+Under the Renters' Rights Act 2025, most tenancies are now assured periodic tenancies (APTs).
 The original tenant, who is now the subtenant’s landlord under the new subtenancy, is referred to as the ‘sublandlord’.

 Subletting does not end the original tenancy, nor does the sublandlord stop being a tenant.
 A sublet is simply the creation of the new tenancy within (or ‘under’) an existing tenancy.